gicentre/elm-vega/README.md

 - If you have not done so already, to get familiar with the approach of declarative visualization you may find it helpful to look first at the simpler [elm-vegaLite](https://github.com/gicentre/elm-vegaLite).
 - Then try [creating your first Vega visualization with elm-vega](https://github.com/gicentre/elm-vega/tree/main/docs/helloWorld) and [specifying a Vega bar chart](https://github.com/gicentre/elm-vega/tree/main/docs/barChart).
-- For a rich set of Vega examples see the [Vega example gallery](https://github.com/gicentre/elm-vega/tree/main/test-gallery).
+- For a rich set of Vega examples see the [Vega example gallery](https://github.com/gicentre/elm-vega/tree/main/examples/gallery).
 - To get coding, see the [elm-vega API](https://package.elm-lang.org/packages/gicentre/elm-vega/latest) documentation.
-- Further examples can be found in the [elm-vega examples](https://github.com/gicentre/elm-vega/tree/main/examples) and [elm-vega tests](https://github.com/gicentre/elm-vega/tree/main/tests) folders.
+- Further examples can be found in the [elm-vega examples](https://github.com/gicentre/elm-vega/tree/main/examples) and [elm-vega tests](https://github.com/gicentre/elm-vega/tree/main/examples/tests) folders.
-- You can also work with elm-vega in a [litvis](https://github.com/gicentre/litvis) – a _literate visualization_ environment for embedding visualization specifications in a formatted text environment.
+- You can also work with elm-vega in [litvis](https://github.com/gicentre/litvis) – a _literate visualization_ environment for embedding visualization specifications in a formatted text environment.

 ## Looking for an older version?